brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 Our prime specialism is digital - product engineering, service delivery, strategy and transformation - complimented with expertise in complementary fields.

+Financial capital:
+SEIS and EIS for equity investments
+SITR for loan investments

 ## For partners
 We partner with companies, foundations, charities, national and international government organisations to further the innovate-for-good movement.